-The Roberts Conservation District is proud to announce Ron and Janeen Kohl as a winner of the 2012 Soil Conservation Award.
+The Roberts Conservation District announces David and Becky Hansen – winner of the 2013 Soil Conservation Award

 “Even though agricultural is the number one industry in South Dakota, producers are often overlooked by the general public,” said Walt Bones, Secretary of the South Dakota Department of Agriculture.
 “This award highlights their dedication to natural resource conservation and demonstrates that South Dakota producers are leaders when it comes to sustainable agricultural production.”